-You could tell that she had been trained to make sure only the best and most flattering pictures of the sandwich are taken.
-She hung around the table for the a few minutes watching us take photos, and only left after we showed us the pictures we had taken.
+You could tell that she had been trained to make sure only the best and most flattering pictures of the Vietnamese sandwich are taken.
+She hang around the table for a few minutes watching us take photos, and only left after we showed us the pictures we had taken.

 Topped with an egg and the bread slightly toasted, this sandwich is divine.
 In each bite, there is a wealth of textures and flavors.
 The spicy, salty, savory, sweet, and aromatic flavors are so delicious and they keep you savoring for more.
-Definitively, our preferred bánh mì sandwich in Vietnam.
+Definitively, our best bánh mì Vietnamese sandwich.

 Address: 115 Trần Cao Vân, Sơn Phong, Tp.
 Hội An

 Hours: Everyday from 8:00 am to 8:30 pm

 Prices: About 20,000 VND per person, with everything, (approximately $0.87 USD)

 Must Try Vietnamese Sandwich: Bánh Mì Phượng, Hoi An

 The other popular place for bánh mì that cannot be missed is Bánh Mì Phượng.
 This is the place that TV host and personality, Anthony Bourdain visited when he described the bánh mì “as a symphony in a sandwich.”